brendt/stitcher.io/src/content/blog/2020-02-04-boolean-flags.md

 <hljs textgrey>0b</hljs>0000<hljs green>1</hljs>0<hljs green>1</hljs>;
 ```

 Back to our boundaries example.
-How can we know whether the start is included our not?
+How can we know whether the start is included or not?
 Since the start boundary is represented by the leftmost bit, we can apply a bitmask on our inclusion variable.
 If we want to know whether the start bit is set, we simply need to do an `and` operation between the inclusion mask, and the binary value `0b10`.

 How so?
 Since we're only interested in knowing the value of the start boundary, we'll make a mask for that bit only.
 If we apply an `and` operation between these two values, the result will always be `0b00`, unless the start bit was actually set.